 Risks of versus Transfusion in Orthopedic Trauma Patients Anemia

-Investigating Outcomes of Different Transfusion Strategies
+Investigating Outcomes of Different Blood Transfusion Strategies in Orthopedic Trauma

 Brief description of study.